Whatnoww/Configurable-Soundboard/README.md

 https://github.com/Whatnoww/Configurable-Soundboard/releases/tag/1

-Grab the apk and install!
+All you'll need to do is grab the apk and install!

 ### Will this come out for iOS?